 Feedback was overwhelmingly positive.
 Participant Rachel Tiedemann said,

 The symposium was really helpful, and I had an amazing mentor.
 We have already connected offline to keep in touch.
 She proved to be a valuable resource, and I know she will be a wealth of knowledge to me.
 We even have similar work styles!

-As the industry strives to recruit young professionals and raise the ratio of women to male advisors from 16 to 50 percent, programs like LTTF provide real world insights to promote financial advice as a career.
+As the industry strives to recruit young professionals and raise the ratio of women to male financial professionals from 16 to 50 percent, programs like LTTF provide real world insights to this career path.
 Encourage young people – especially women – in your network to attend a future LTTF event!